turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_rails.markdown

 ## Warmup

 Clone this app: `git clone -b model-testing git@github.com:turingschool-examples/belibery.git`.
+Let's walk through the schema to see what we already have.
+Then...

 * Generate a migration and model for donations (use `rails g model` to get the model and the migration).
 The migration needs to have an amount and a reference to the fans table.
 Migrate and look at the schema.
 * Now, generate a migration that adds a string status column to the donations table.
 Migrate and look at the schema.